Heat Loss Information

 To Homeowners

 I will open this article applying my 43 years of knowledge of the industry.
 Being in the industry and now retired as of the end of 2020.
-My career in has been spent in multiple positions with a heating company and a manufacturer.
+My career has spanned multiple positions at a heating company and a manufacturer.
 Here are my thoughts to pass on to homeowners and contractors/technicians.

 The oil and gas industries are being pushed out as options for heating your homes.
 All heating appliances in the future will have to be electric instead of gas or oil.

-The mandates to move away from fossil fuels really started much sooner but got some teeth in 2020.
-Many areas of California mandated no new homes can be built with any type of fossil fuel heating systems.
+The mandates to move away from fossil fuels really started much sooner, but got some teeth in 2020.
+Many areas of California mandate that no new homes can be built with any fossil fuel heating systems.
 Everything must be electric.
-It started, I believe in Berkley, CA. Connecticut in 2021 followed suit in some pockets.
+It started, I believe, in Berkley, CA. Connecticut followed suit in some areas in 2021.

-So, what does this mean to homeowners.
-On the East coast or old coast as I call it, there are many homes dating back to the 1700's.
-Millions of homes built in the 30's, 40's, and 50's.
-Many of these homes have been updated and depending on when they were updated the electric panels may be only 100- or 150-amp services.
+So, what does this mean to homeowners?
+On the East Coast, or old coast as I call it, many homes date back to the 1700s.
+Millions of homes were built in the 1930s, 1940s, and 1950s.
+Many of these homes have been updated, and depending on when they were updated, the electric panels may be only 100- or 150-amp services.

-To go to a newly designed electric boiler and furnaces the electrical panels will need to be updated.
-This cost added to the cost of the new appliance gets rather salty.
-Many may go to mini-split heat pumps or heat pump boilers and might be able to avoid the electric panel upgrade.
-We will trade the panel upgrade to seeing multiple pipes and covers going up and around the exterior of our beautiful old homes to connect to mini splits.
+To go to a newly designed electric boiler and furnaces, the electrical panels will need to be updated.
+This cost, added to the cost of the new appliance, becomes rather steep.
+Many may opt for mini-split heat pumps or heat pump boilers, which could help them avoid the need for an electric panel upgrade.
+We will trade the panel upgrade for the sight of multiple pipes and covers being installed and routed around the exterior of our beautiful old homes to connect to mini-splits.

-But now the gasoline engine is being phased out and cars will also be electric.
-How many cars in a household, 1, 2, 3 or more?
-The electric panel upgrade now becomes eminent.
+But now the gasoline engine is being phased out, and cars will also be electric.
+How many cars are in a household: 1, 2, 3, or more?
+The electric panel upgrade is now imminent.

 Proper appliance sizing will be more crucial than it is even today.